-{\it Results.} -- Using our CV-QKD system integrated with feedback systems, we has accumulated raw data for $24$ hours in Xi'an and $3$ hours in Guangzhou.
-During these periods, the automatic feedback systems worked effectively (detailed in Sec.
-II and Sec.
-III of the Supplemental Material).
+Using our CV-QKD system integrated with feedback systems, we have accumulated raw data for $24$ hours in Xi'an and $3$ hours in Guangzhou.
+During these periods, the automatic feedback systems worked effectively (details in Appendix.A).
 Compared with laboratory experiments, the field tests faced harsher environmental turbulence.
 For instance, the field environment will change the arrival time of the signals.
 The time calibration system works to monitor the time shift and then compensate it effectively.
 The achieved timing calibration precision is below 200 ps, which is much smaller than the $40$~{\rm ns} pulse width of the signal laser.
-Furthermore, with the help of the aforementioned polarization calibration system, we have compensated for the polarization change and achieved a fluctuation less than $5\%$.
-Finally, the achieved phase calibration precision is below $1^\circ $, which results in small excess noise.
+Furthermore, with the help of the aforementioned polarization calibration system, we have compensated for the polarization change and achieved a fluctuation less than $5\%$ in the Signal path.
+Finally, the achieved phase calibration precision is below $1^\circ $ degree, according to the reference~\cite{Huang_SciRep_2015}, the residue phase drift after the phase compensation causes approximately 0.0004 of the excess noise, which is relatively less compare to the total excess noise.